pipeline-training/jenkins-declarative/Exercise-02.md

 # Exercise 2.4

-In this exercise we are going to edit the development branch's Jenkinsfile again but make our commit against a feature branch and user a pull request to merge the edits into our development branch.
+In this exercise we are going to edit the development branch's Jenkinsfile again but make our commit against a feature branch and use a pull request to merge the edits into our development branch.

 1. Click on the **Edit this file** button (pencil)
 2. Insert the following stage after the existing **build** stage: